Surprise! Neither George Costanza or Barney Fife are on this list.

 1. Maynard G. Krebs – Bob Denver – The Many Loves of Dobie Gillis

-A doctoral thesis could probably be written comparing to brilliant stupidity of Maynard G. Kreps to the inane stupidity of Denver’s lamentably far more famous Gilligan.
+A doctoral thesis could probably be written comparing the brilliant stupidity of Maynard G. Kreps to the inane stupidity of Denver’s lamentably far more famous Gilligan.

 A little Jazz, a monster movie, and a good friend was all he needed out of life and we’d probably live in a better world if we were all a little more like him.
 The polar opposite of Frank Burns, the most genuinely decent character ever to grace the small screen.